The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Leveling White Mage allows you access to some of the smoothest dungeon runs in the game, due to the supremely high damage output when crowd controlling enemy groups and the nature of the job in general.

-*But to get there, you first must begin on the road.*
+*But to get there, you must first begin on the road.*

 Unlocking White Mage is done upon reaching level 30 with the Conjurer class and completing the quest Seer Folly after completing the MSQ quest Sylph-management.

 # Words of Note

-Playing a Healer in Final Fantasy XIV is different than what you’d expect in many similar games.
+Playing a Healer in Final Fantasy XIV is different than what you expect in many similar games.
 Ideally, you want to be doing *as much **damage** as possible, and as little **healing** as possible.* The damage of White Mage is generally extremely high (especially later with a spell learned at level 45!)

 **White Mage** is what’s known as a “Regen" or "Pure” Healer, meaning most of their healing either comes from regenerative ('regen') spells, or direct healing from their spells and abilities.